-Being physically present in all regions of Kosovo with 37 branches and sub-branches, Raiffeisen Bank has the largest branch network in the market.
-One of the main initiatives, 'Branch Transformation Program' continued to be implemented in 2022.
-It aims to modernize and optimize the operations and services of branches and sub-branches.
-This program involves implementing new technologies, streamlining processes, improving customer experience, reducing costs and revenue growth by increasing the sales capabilities with a multitasked staff approach.
-The reinvented branch offers a variety of new features such as the new self-service area in which the customer can use online banking services 24/7, a comfortable yet discreet space to meet and discuss financial with a modern touch and with digital corner, as well as new product such as Glory ATM which is used for large deposit by business customers.
+Being physically present in all regions of Kosovo with 36 branches and sub-branches, Raiffeisen Bank Kosovo has the largest branch network in the market.
+The Branch Transformation Program continued to also be implemented throughout 2023 further modernizing and optimizing the operations and services of branches and sub-branches.
+In addition, this program involves implementing new technologies, streamlining processes, improving customer experience, reducing costs and revenue growth by increasing the sales capabilities with a multitasked staff approach.
+Bank's branches now offer a variety of new features such as the new self-service area in which the customer can use online banking services 24/7, a comfortable yet discreet space to meet and discuss financial with a modern touch.
 Furthermore, the bank added convenient cash services for customers in all branches of Raiffeisen Bank Kosovo.
+In 2023, the bank managed to design and develop its own communication platform / application that is used for direct remote communication between relationship officers and customers remotely.
+It enabled the bank to serve more than 3,000 customers through this channel.